YunoHost-Apps/domoticz_ynh/doc/ADMIN.md

 ### Broker Mosquitto

 During installation, a [MQTT](https://en.wikipedia.org/wiki/MQTT) broker, [Mosquitto](https://mosquitto.org/), is installed at the same time as Domoticz.
-The installed version is the one from the official project repo and not from Debian ones.
 This broker requires a dedicated domain or subdomain to work (ex : mqtt.your.domain.tld) : creating this domain prior installation is a prerequisite

 #### Adding in domoticz